Skip to Main Content

 The Preservation Department of the Emory Libraries was established in September 1985 to support preservation activities in all of the Emory Libraries.
 The Preservation staff acts as a resource for the latest conservation treatments, digitization, and preservation information.
 This includes still image and audiovisual digitization of Emory Libraries collection material.
 It also maintains the disaster preparedness and response plan for all Emory Libraries.
 Additionally, the Department monitors environmental conditions and light levels to protect our collections in storage and exhibition areas in all library buildings.
 The Conservation Lab was established in 1987 and provides care for the physical condition of all Emory University library collections, both rare and circulating.

-Staff of the Preservation Department hold active roles in local and regional preservation efforts, such as participating in the Heritage Emergency Response Alliance (HERA), the Southeast Regional Conservation Association (SERCA), and as consultants to our wider community.
-Nationally, our conservators are involved in the American Institute of Conservation (AIC), American Library Association (ALA), the Guild of Book Workers (GBW), and the Association of Moving Image Archivists (AMIA), participating as members, board members, committee chairs, and program planners.
+Staff of the Preservation Department hold active roles in local and regional preservation efforts, such as participating in National Heritage RespondersSoutheast Regional Conservation Association (SERCA), and as consultants to the broader professional community.
+Nationally, our conservators are members of the American Institute of Conservation (AIC), American Library Association (ALA), Guild of Book Workers (GBW), and Association of Moving Image Archivists (AMIA), participating as members, board members, committee chairs, and program planners.

-Preservation Leadership Team
+Preservation Department Team

 Kim Norman - Director, Preservation and Digitization Services, kim.norman@emory.edu

-Conservation Staff Members
+Conservation Staff

 Julie Newton - Conservation Coordinator, jnewt01@emory.edu